Abhishek11Git/DS_ML_AI/README.md

 DS_ML_AI

-This git repository is created to update Data Science, Artificial intelligence and Machine Learnings and Projects.
+This git repository is created to update Data Science, Artificial intelligence and Machine Learnings Projects.